Uzbekistan Travel Guide

 Fergana City is the Uzbek Fergana Valley’s transportation hub and a great place to base yourself for exploring more of the Fergana Valley.

-Kokand will be a first introduction for those crossing from Tajikistan’s Fergana Valley.
-Kokand is a far cry from Tajikistan’s Fergana Valley cities with its obvious wealth in comparison, Silk Road Palace and fancy hotels.
+Kokand will be the first introduction for those crossing from Tajikistan’s Fergana Valley.
+Kokand is a far cry from Tajikistan’s Fergana Valley cities with its obvious wealth in comparison, Silk Road Palace, and fancy hotels.
 Make sure to pay visits to Juma Mosque and the Khudayar Khan Palace.

 Andijan will be a first welcome to those crossing the border from Kyrgyzstan.
 There’s not a lot to see on Andijan aside from a handful of mosques.

 Namangan is Uzbekistan’s Islamic Center.
 Make sure to visit the Khodja Amin Mosque and the Wahabbi Mosque of Ota Valikhon Tur.

 Karakalpakstan is a semiautonomous state of Uzbekistan that is rarely visited.
 The fascinating Qala Castles of Khorezm, Savitsky Museum, and remnants of the Aral Sea sit in this region.
 Read more about Karakalpakstan in my Karakalpak Travel Guide.

 Plan your time in Nukus, Moynaq, The Aral Sea and beyond: The Karakalpakstan Guide